1920 Summer Olympics: Participating nations

-A total of 29 nations participated in the Antwerp Games, only one more than in 1912, as Germany, Austria, Hungary, Bulgaria and Turkey were not invited, having lost World War I and sanctioned for starting it.
-From the newly created European states, only Estonia took part, as Czechoslovakia succeeded Bohemia and the Kingdom of Serbs, Croats and Slovenes succeeded Serbia, with both nations had sent athletes prior to World War I (in the case of Bohemia as part of the Austrian Empire).
-Soviet Russia was busy with the Polish-Soviet War and therefore was unable to form an Olympic team (Poland in turn, had never participated in the games before, only doing so in later editions).
+A total of 29 nations participated in the Antwerp Games, only one more than in 1912, as Germany, Austria, Hungary, Bulgaria, and Turkey were not invited, having lost World War I and sanctioned for starting it.
+From the newly created European states, only Estonia took part, as Czechoslovakia succeeded Bohemia and the Kingdom of Serbs, Croats, and Slovenes succeeded Serbia, with both nations having sent athletes prior to World War I (in the case of Bohemia, as part of the Austrian Empire).
+Soviet Russia was busy with the Polish-Soviet War and therefore was unable to form an Olympic team (Poland, in turn, had never participated in the games before, only doing so in later editions).
 Brazil and Monaco competed as nations at the Olympic Games for the first time.
 New Zealand, which had competed as part of a combined team with Australia in 1908 and 1912, competed on its own for the first time.
 The games marked the return of Argentina and India to the competitions.

-At the time, Australia, New Zealand, Canada, India and South Africa were all part of the British Empire.
+At the time, Australia, New Zealand, Canada, India, and South Africa were all part of the British Empire.
 Egypt was a British protectorate (a state not part of the British Empire but nonetheless administered by the United Kingdom).